 The answer is dead simple: email is the best way to reach customers.

-A recent study showed that small businesses get $40 back for every dollar spent on email marketing.
+Industry studies consistently show that small businesses get an average return of $36 to $40 for every dollar spent on email marketing.
 It is the most effective way to convert visitors into customers.

-But don’t trust our word for it.
+But don’t take our word for it.
 Here’s what the founder of Content Marketing Institute, Joe Pulizzi, had to say about it.

 “An email list is critical because you can’t build your content on rented land.
 So many brands and companies build their audiences on Facebook and Google+, which is fine, but we don’t own those names – Facebook and Google do.
 If we are thinking like real media companies, the asset is in the audience.
 Getting an email address is the first critical step to figuring out who my reader is, and hopefully in the future, my customer of some sort.
 If our goal is to drive sales or keep customers happy in some way, we first need to get them as part of our audience.